-And don’t forget to wear your castor oil pack overnight!!
+And don’t forget to wear your castor oil pack overnight, every night if you can!!
 It supports your body’s natural cleansing and detox processes via improving antioxidant status3 4 and regulating the bowels5.
 It also helps you fall asleep easier as it calms your body and eases it into the relaxed state6 7.
-It also helps to reduce bloating for a bikini-ready flat tummy.
+It also helps to reduce bloating for flat tummy.

 Another amazing tool for a great night’s sleep is to wear an eye mask like the one included in the Queen of the Thrones™ Beauty Sleep Kit, as it helps to naturally increase the production of our body’s sleep-regulating hormone, melatonin8!

 3. It’s easy!… I like things simple, don’t you?

 I have so much complication in my life, I don’t need my food to be complicated too.
 I find it much simpler to eat larger meals 2 times per day, rather than to have to worry about multiple small, balanced meals.

 4. What kind of tea should you drink?
 I’ve gotten accustomed to green tea and rooibos tea.

 If I can do it, you can do it.
 In my early twenties, I would literally drink POTS of coffee–1, maybe 2 pots a day.
 I cannot believe it.
 But that was normal back then.
 I also smoked a pack of cigarettes a day!
 Gratefully, now green tea before 4 pm is my go-to, and rooibos tea any time, all the time.